- Corporate Data

 and uSonar

 LBC is a corporate information database independently collected and built by uSonar.
-It covers data at the location level, including offices and stores, with one of Japan's largest databases containing 12.5 million records.
+It covers data at the establishment and branch level, including offices and stores, with one of the largest volumes in Japan, reaching 12.5 million records.

-Boasting the most comprehensive coverage in Japan, LBC serves as a vital tool for supporting corporate growth by streamlining sales and marketing activities and organizing customer information.
+Boasting the most comprehensive coverage in Japan, LBC serves as a vital tool that supports corporate growth by streamlining sales and marketing activities and organizing customer information.

 In this article, we will introduce the features of LBC and the benefits of utilizing it.